apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.1/helm-deploy.md

 - Install dependent charts.
 - Prepare the Helm release.

-In this example, we name our Helm release `pulsar`.
+In this example, the Helm release is named `pulsar`.

 ```bash